uviclibraries/laser/6-change-material.md

 <img src="images/inkscape-logo.jpg" style="margin-left:20px; width:80px;" alt="inkscape logo">

 <img src="images/act2/01.start.png" style="width:200px;float:right;" alt="">
-Occasionally, you might find a model online that was created for a different material width than the material you have available or want to use (for examples of websites, see Additional Resources).
+Occasionally, you might find a model online that was created for a different material width than the material you have available or want to use (for examples of websites, see [Additional Resources](https://uviclibraries.github.io/laser/additional-resources.html){:target="_blank"}).
 In the example below, we will modify a file created for 6mm to 3mm.

 1. **Download & open** [this document for this exercise](docs/Name_plate_6mm.svg){:target="_blank"}.